Each of our hospital sites has its own car park. While we

 departmental or ward staff.

-Cancer patients - can avail of free parking for the
+Cancer patients - can ask for free parking for the duration

 Birthing partners - during the period of confinement birthing